Find actionable marketing insights using Excel and Google Sheets

 Most digital marketing tools let you interact with data within their own platform.
 This is often perfectly fine to view and analyze data, especially at a high level.
 However, you most likely have multiple sources of data, and it’s almost always the case that these sources of data can be blended to reach deeper conclusions about your marketing efforts.

-Luckily, you can pull the data to Excel or Google Sheets.
 Once there, you have tremendous flexibility and power to link the data and get insights.
 It’s not necessarily difficult to use Excel, it’s just that Excel isn’t usually taught in a way that is practical and focused on generating actionable insights.
 In addition, it’s rare you’re shown step-by-step instructions on how to use its more advanced features.

 That’s why we created this course.